Pivot Table Sort in Excel (Table of Content)

 Steps to Create a Pivot Table in Excel

-A brief discussion below would familiarize you with how to create Pivot Table in Excel:
+A brief discussion below would familiarize you with how to create a Pivot Table in Excel:

 Step 1: Select the table you want to get data from.

-Step 3: Select Pivot Table and a pop up window will appear.
+Step 3: Select the Pivot Table, and a pop-up window will appear.

-In this since we have already selected the data, the Select Table or Range option is auto-filled, if you want to change it, it can be done here.
+Since we have already selected the data, the Select Table or Range option is auto-filled; if you want to change it, it can be done here.

 Step 5: Specify the exact location of the Pivot Table.